-This 18-month full-time program leads to certification in the field of diagnostic radiography.
-Nowhere is this technical sophistication more evident than in the equipment and techniques utilized in radiographic imaging.
-If you have a strong background in math and science, this program will prepare you for a career as a medical radiographer.
+This 18-month full-time program leads to certification in the field of Radiography (x-ray technology).
+Radiography uses technically sophisticated equipment that produces x-radiation used to create images of the human body.
+If you have a strong background in math and science, this program will prepare you for a career as a radiographer.
 Graduates are eligible to take the national certification examination.

 Capitalizing on our exceptional resources, you will receive unparalleled training on state-of-the-art equipment.
-You will obtain first-hand, clinical experience in radiologic procedures at several of our facilities, as well as other clinical facilities throughout the Baltimore metropolitan region: The Johns Hopkins Hospital, The Johns Hopkins Hospital Outpatient Center, Johns Hopkins Bayview Medical Center, Johns Hopkins Imaging at White Marsh, Sinai Hospital of Baltimore, Northwest Hospital, Advanced Radiology at Eldersburg, Westminster, Annapolis and Timonium Crossing.
+Your training will include general x-ray, orthopedics, pediatrics, emergency room, trauma, mobile studies and the surgical suite.
+You will obtain first-hand, clinical experience in radiologic procedures at several of our facilities, as well as other clinical facilities throughout the Baltimore metropolitan region: The Johns Hopkins Hospital, The Johns Hopkins Hospital Outpatient Center, Johns Hopkins Bayview Medical Center, Johns Hopkins Imaging at White Marsh Columbia and Greenspring, Sinai Hospital of Baltimore, Northwest Hospital and Advanced Radiology at Eldersburg, Westminster, Annapolis and Timonium Crossing.

 For more information, please see our catalog.